pavindranvelalagan/Peraverse_Frontend/README.md

 # Pera-Verse-Frontend
-This is main reposatary for the project.
+This is main repository for the project.